 • prior relapsing MS treatments

-Having the support of those around you can help make your decision easier.
+and close friends.
+Having the support of those around you can help make your

 • How does relapsing MS affect those around me?